huntertran/blog/source/_posts/20220417-Count-down-timer-with-VBA-in-PowerPoint.md

 ![macro name](https://i.imgur.com/gsKwll5.png)

-In the above picture, there are 2 existing macros
+In the above picture, there are two existing macros

 A new window appears, allowing you to start writing the macro's code.